Gims: 2022–2024: Les dernières volontés de Mozart

 Gims at the 16th Anoumabo Urban Music Festival in 2024.

 On 28 September 2022, Gims unveiled a date on social networks, 09/30.
 On 30 September 2022, Gims released the single "Maintenant".
 On 5 October 2022, Gims revealed the album's title, its release date and its cover.
-On 10 November 2022, he unveils "Thémistocle" and announces the release of the clip the next day, 11 November at 1:00 p.m.
+On 10 November 2022, he unveiled "Thémistocle" and announced the release of the music video the next day.
 On 14 November 2022, he unveiled part of the album's tracklist containing 14 titles and three collaborations with Carla Bruni, Soolking and Tayc.
 In reality, the album contains a total of 18 tracks but only 14 have been revealed so far.
 On 25 November 2022, two titles are revealed "Après-vous madame" featuring Soolking and "Demain" with Carla Bruni.
 The album was released on 2 December 2022, containing 18 tracks and three features with Soolking, Carla Bruni and Tayc.
 On 2 May 2023, the title "Horizon" was released as a single and its music video was unveiled on 4 July 2023.
 On 13 April 2023, after a controversy about the pyramids of Egypt, he revealed the title "Hernan Cortes".
 On 15 September 2023, he released the title "Si te llamo" in collaboration with Maluma, accompanied by its music video.
 On 6 October 2023, he unveiled "Seya" featuring Morad and SativaMusic.
-He subsequently reveals several tracks which, like these first two, are not part of the album.
+He subsequently revealed several tracks which, like these first two, were not part of the album.